KiryuuLight/etch-a-sketch/README.md

 # etch-a-sketch

-Project based on "ms paint" application of the windows 95 operating system
+Project based on the classic "ms paint" application from the windows 95 operating system

 Font used : 'Windows Regular'